faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 - [Object Detection with YOLOv4](/portfolio/object-detection-with-yolov4/YOLO_object_detection.ipynb): Uses YOLOv4 to classify and localize buses and trucks.
 Builds upon available code from other GitHub repositories.
 - [Image Classification With PyTorch (aka Misha detector)](/portfolio/image-classification-pytorch/cnn_for_real_world_image_classification.ipynb): This artificial intelligence based application uses a NVIDIA Tesla T4 (16GDDR6) GPU to train a convolutional neural network to, among other things, identify/classify the most adorable dog, Misha.
 - [Object Detection with R-CNN](/portfolio/R-CNN-object-detection/R_CNN_object_detection.ipynb): This is the region proposal based CNN to identify/localize objects within an image.
 Uses VGG16
+- [Object Tracking with openCV](/portfolio/object-tracking): single and multiple object tracking using openCV.
 - [Transfer Learning Applications for Images](/portfolio/transfer-learning-for-image-classification/age_and_gender_prediction.ipynb): Gender and age prediction with VGG16 pretrained.
 Also in this folder are classification with VGG16 & ResNet18 and facial key point detection (2D/3D).
 - [Image Segmentation](/portfolio/image-segmentation/image-segmentation.py): Semantic segmentation with U-Net and instance segmentation with Mask R-CNN.
 - [Other Applications](/portfolio/other-computer-vision-apps/other-computer-vision-apps.py): Panorama Stitching, yolo object & face detection.